-AIA Philippines ranked number one in this category, with Sun Life coming in second.
+Sun Life ranked number one in this category, with AIA Philippines coming in second.

 👉 Life Insurance Companies with Highest NBAPE

-The New Business Annual Premium Equivalent (NBAPE), a new metric by the Insurance Commission, measures and compares life insurance revenue of new business within the calendar year by life insurance companies.
-For this category, Pru Life holds the number one spot.
+The New Business Annual Premium Equivalent (NBAPE) measures and compares the life insurance revenue of new business within the calendar year by life insurance companies.
+For this category, Sun Life holds the number one spot.

 What is the Best Life Insurance Type for Me?

 What type of life insurance should you get?
 This is a significant consideration, so compare different types of life insurance in the Philippines and the insurance protection it offers before making that purchase.

 To determine the best life insurance policy in the Philippines that’s suitable for your goals and needs, consider the following factors:

 - The insurance coverage you need

 - How long you want to be insured

 - How much you are willing and can afford to pay in premiums